 We have simply reached the logical conclusion of the sexual revolution.

 If sex is free–all are entitled to participate.

 Perhaps it would be a simple thing to teach young children to respect others first and themselves next.
 To teach them that respecting yourself means not giving yourself away casually.
 To fill them with enough compassion and respect for others that the idea of forcing themselves on another might become unthinkable–at least less thinkable.

-But first, schools would have to hold people accountable for bullying, harassment, and assault.
-They would have to do more than put up posters and hold anti-bullying assemblies, as they avert their gaze from reality.
-They would have to teach that social responsibility is more important than self.
+Indeed, schools have to do more than put up posters and hold anti-bullying assemblies, as they avert their gaze from reality.
+They have to teach that social responsibility is more important than self.

-They would have to be willing to suffer the discomfort of a difficult public relations scenario.
-They would have to admit that their school isn’t as safe as they pretend it is.
+They have to be willing to suffer the discomfort of a difficult public relations scenario.
+They have to admit that their school isn’t as safe as they pretend it is.

 We will never be able to take away enough guns and knives to stop all violence.
-Stopping violence requires us to change hearts.
+Ending violence requires us to change hearts.
 It’s a simpler matter than confiscating property.
 A simple matter–but a harder task.
-It requires us to face the truth about free sex.
+It requires us to face the truth about “free” sex.

 Sexual freedom is a lie.
 It doesn’t give.
 It only takes.
 It does not free.
 It only binds.
 And its chains forge one scar upon another.

 Winston Churchill once said, “Americans can be trusted to do the right thing–once other possibilities have been exhausted.”